OpenRoberta/openroberta-lab/Docker/TestSystemSetupTemplate/operating.md

 deploy one or more servers automatically if new commits hit the remote repo.

 * `autoDeploy`: usually called from cron.
 Reads the server names from file `$SERVER/autodeploy.txt` and re-deploys each server, if the git repository connected to this server has got new commits.
-A typical line in crontab to run this is:
+Use `crontab -e` to add the following line to the crontab to run this is:

 ```bash
 */5 * * * * bash /data/openroberta/conf/scripts/run.sh -q autoDeploy >>/data/openroberta/logs/cronlog.txt
 ```

-* `startAll` and `stopAll`: usually called from the configuration file `robertalab.sh` found in `/etc/init.d`.
+* `startAll` and `stopAll`: usually called from the configuration file `robertalab` found in `/etc/init.d`.
 A typical script is:

 ```bash
 #!/bin/sh